AngularBootCamp/dependency-injection-and-http/src/app/workshop.md

 # Workshop for this step

-* Delete the JavaScript array of video data from the video list component.
+* Delete the JavaScript array of video data from the video dashboard component.

 * Use the HttpClient service to load the video data from one of these URLs:
   * StackBlitz users: 'https://api.angularbootcamp.com/videos'